The Day Saul Became King for Real — Modern Paraphrase | fresh.bible

 What happened next is one of the most dramatic transformations in the entire Old Testament:

-The rushed upon when he heard the news, and his anger burned intensely.
+The Spirit of God rushed upon Saul when he heard the news, and his anger burned intensely.

-He took a pair of oxen, cut them into pieces, and sent the pieces throughout all of with this message: "Whoever doesn't rally behind and — this is what will happen to your oxen."
+He took a pair of oxen, cut them into pieces, and sent the pieces throughout all of Israel with this message: "Whoever doesn't rally behind Saul and Samuel — this is what will happen to your oxen."

 Graphic?
 Absolutely.
 But it worked.
 The fell on the people, and they responded as one.